Community Trigger - dealing with anti-social behaviour

 Within the period 2020-2021 Derby City Council completed 0 Community Triggers.
 This is either due to applications not meeting the threshold when reviewed with partners or not receiving any Community Trigger applications.

 When can I use the Community Trigger?

-- You have reported three or more related incidents of anti-social behaviour, within the last six months.
+You can use the Community Trigger if you have reported three or more related incidents of anti-social behaviour, within the last six months.

-A detailed explanation of the threshold for the Community Trigger is contained within the guidance notes for the Community Trigger Application Form.
+A detailed explanation of the threshold for the Community Trigger is contained within the Guidance Notes for the Community Trigger Application Form.

 How do I use the Community Trigger?

 We will review the information you have provided, to determine whether your case meets the Community Trigger threshold.
 If it does, an Anti-Social Behaviour Case Review will take place.
-This will involve agencies sharing information, such as the police, housing, environmental health, social care and health providers, depending on the nature of the case.
+This will involve agencies sharing information, such as with the police, housing, environmental health, social care and health providers, depending on the nature of the case.
 The Anti-Social Behaviour Case Review will discuss the issues you raise, consider what action has already been taken and consider recommendations for additional action to resolve the problem.

 We will inform you of the outcome and recommendations of the Anti-Social Behaviour Case Review.

 If you are not satisfied with the outcome of the Community Trigger, you can lodge an appeal with the Office of the Police and Crime Commissioner for Derbyshire.

 We welcome the opportunity to review cases of anti-social behaviour, but Community Trigger applications may be rejected if they are thought to be prejudicial, discriminatory, malicious, unreasonable or vexatious.